-We expect representatives of Kesselman & Kesselman will be present at the annual meeting and available to answer stockholders questions.
+We expect representatives of Kesselman & Kesselman will be present at the meeting.
+They will have the opportunity to make a statement if they desire to do so and are expected to be available to answer stockholders' questions.

-Our Board of Directors recommends that stockholders vote "FOR" the ratification of the appointment of Kesselman & Kesselman for the fiscal year ending December 31, 2020.
+Our Board of Directors recommends that stockholders vote "FOR" the ratification of the appointment of Kesselman & Kesselman for the fiscal year ending December 31, 2023.

-The following table sets forth fees billed to us by our independent registered public accounting firm during the fiscal years ended December 31, 2019 and 2018 for: (i) services rendered for the audit of our annual financial statements and the review of our quarterly financial statements; (ii) services by our independent registered public accounting firm that are reasonably related to the performance of the audit or review of our financial statements and that are not reported as Audit Fees; (iii) services rendered in connection with tax compliance, tax advice and tax planning; and (iv) all other fees for services rendered.
+The following table sets forth fees billed to us by our independent registered public accounting firm during the fiscal years ended December 31, 2022 and 2021 for: (i) services rendered for the audit of our annual financial statements and the review of our quarterly financial statements; (ii) services by our independent registered public accounting firm that are reasonably related to the performance of the audit or review of our financial statements and that are not reported as Audit Fees; (iii) services rendered in connection with tax compliance, tax advice and tax planning; and (iv) all other fees for services rendered.

-Year Ended I Year Ended December 31,
+Year Ended Year Ended December 31,

-2019 2018
+2022 2021

-Audit Fees \$207,000 \$207,343
+Audit Fees \$254,750 \$284,500

 Audit Related Fees

-Tax Fees \$ 36,000 \$ 37,463
+Tax Fees \$ 71,000 \$ 61,768

 All Other Fees